BBC-Data-Unit/disability-benefits-suspended/README.md

 We provided figures for the total number of people whose PIP payments were suspended due to spending 28 days or more in a hospital or similar institution for each local authority for the quarter from 1 February to 30 April for the years 2020, 2021 and 2022, so we were comparing the same point in time.
 For a sense of proportion we also provided the total PIP claims for each local authority for each of those financial years.

-As the Secretary of State for Work and Pensions was originally named as the defendant in the application for Judicial Review, we sourced figures from The Department for Work and Pensions (DWP) only and they covered Great Britain.
+As the Secretary of State for Work and Pensions was originally named as the defendant in the application for judicial review, we sourced figures from The Department for Work and Pensions (DWP) only and they covered Great Britain.

 The [suspensions data were obtained](https://github.com/BBC-Data-Unit/disability-benefits-suspended/blob/main/FOI%20data%20FOI2022-33564%20-%20Tables.xlsx) through [a request to the DWP under the Freedom of Information Act (FOI)](https://github.com/BBC-Data-Unit/disability-benefits-suspended/blob/main/FOI%20Response_FOI2022_33564.pdf).
 The total claims data were the DWP’s figures too and they were obtained from the DWP’s online Stat-Xplore tool.